A visit to Cape Vidal

 The study of natural hybridisation in wild primates is relatively new in comparison to those on fish, birds or mammals.
 Studies have shown that around ten percent of primates hybridise (Arnold ML, Meyer A. 2006), supporting the growing consensus that this phenomenon is an important evolutionary mechanism driving speciation processes (Zinner.
 D, Arnold ML, Roos C. 2011).
 Evidence proving that natural hybridisation in mammals is not a marginal phenomenon has accumulated.

-In primates, hybridization has occurred mainly between subspecies and species, but has also been detected between genera (for example between the vervet monkey and sykes monkey as recorded in de Jong and Butynski’s paper ) and even in the human lineage as is recorded in this evidence of a half Neanderthal, half Denisovan female who died around 90,000 years ago (Mum’s a Neanderthal, Dad’s a Denisovan: First discovery of an ancient-human hybrid – Genetic analysis uncovers a direct descendant of two different groups of early humans).
+In primates, hybridization has occurred mainly between subspecies and species, but has also been detected between genera (for example between the vervet monkey and sykes monkey as recorded in de Jong and Butynski’s paper ) and even in the human lineage as suggested here: Early European may have had Neanderthal great-great-grandparent half Neanderthal, half Denisovan female who died around 90,000 years ago (Mum’s a Neanderthal, Dad’s a Denisovan: First discovery of an ancient-human hybrid – Genetic analysis uncovers a direct descendant of two different groups of early humans).

 Arnold ML, Meyer A, 2006.
 Natural Hybridisation in Primates: One Evolutionary Mechanism.